What music styles does HOV teach?

 If there are no places available at the time of enquiry you will be added to our waiting list and contacted when a place opens up.
 Your term invoice will be adjusted according to the number lessons remaining from when you started the term.

 My child/I am very busy.
 How much practicing do you expect?

 Students should aim to play/sing at home three to four times a week to begin with, then we grow from there.
 We can work with you to create timetables and routines to make practise easy around your work/other activities.
 We also can show you smart and easy ways practise can happen around very busy lifestyles.
 If you are willing, we are able to sort a plan for any schedule.

 Do you do trial lessons?

-Yes we do.
+Yes we do and at big discount!
 However they are not free.

 Often Free Trials are just assessments with very little feedback or tools to go away with.

 At HOV you book a trial, like a normal lesson.
 And you get a full lesson packed with info, resources, diagrams (if applicable) and music to go away and work with.

 We encourage everyone to book a trial lesson and see if HOV is for you and that you are happy with the teacher etc.

 From there, if you choose to continue we grab your availability and work you into the schedule to continue for the term.